- Around the globe, CEO optimism over the rate of GDP growth has fallen dramatically.

 - The enormous productivity benefits of 4IR technologies will need to be guardrailed by private and public sector organisations to keep society safe.

-This year, PwC’s 23rd Annual Global CEO Survey shows record levels of pessimism in the minds of CEOs.
-In just two years, the script — record optimism regarding worldwide economic growth prospects in 2018 — has flipped, more than half of the 1581 CEOs surveyed globally now believe the rate of global GDP growth will decline in 2020.
+PwC’s 23rd Annual Global CEO Survey shows record levels of pessimism in the minds of CEOs.
+In just two years, the script — record optimism regarding worldwide economic growth prospects in 2018 — has flipped and more than half of the 1581 CEOs surveyed globally now believe the rate of global GDP growth will decline in 2020.

 Uncertainty is to blame for the lack of confidence — both globally and closer to home.
 Only 27 percent of CEOs are ‘very confident’ in the prospects for their own company’s revenue growth this year, a worrying fact given CEO revenue confidence has proven a reliable indicator of the direction and level of GDP growth, according to our analysis.

 One of four areas that CEOs are concerned about is technology, and the internet itself — that great global connector and democratiser of information — as society confronts the unintended and dangerous consequences of its promise.

 With no effective global framework in place to govern practices or control attacks on digital technology, a majority of CEOs surveyed foresee increasing legislation around online content, data privacy and dominant tech platforms.
 As a result, it is likely that the internet will become more fractured.

 The backlash against the internet’s dominant model of one global, all-encompassing and all-knowing platform is not an unexpected development — and may lead to a path forward that is at once more distributed and underpinned by certain common standards.
 If the global economy is to realise the full promise of the Fourth Industrial Revolution (4IR), a greater level of coordination on these issues will be necessary.